Skip to main content

 Nobody seems to understand them.
 They are fighting to get good grades, fit in, and “be normal”, but it just doesn’t work like that.
 It’s not your fault – you’ve been doing all you can to help them.

-Sure, they can read materials over and over again and endlessly write and rewrite essays, but at higher educational levels, that just doesn’t cut it.
+Sure, they can read materials over and over again and endlessly write and rewrite essays, but it takes too much time and just doesn’t cut it.
 When reading the words is slow, they may not remember what they have read.
-Perhaps they can read effectively but getting ideas down on paper.
+Perhaps they can read effectively but getting ideas down on paper is challenging.

 They may get passing grades through hard work and commitment, but they never get scores that match their intelligence.